awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.md

 For information about using Amazon Aurora, see the [Amazon Aurora User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html)\.

 **Note**
-Amazon RDS Performance Insights is not supported for MySQL 5\.5 or MySQL 8\.0\.
+Amazon RDS Performance Insights is not supported for MariaDB 10\.0, MariaDB 10\.1, MariaDB 10\.3, MySQL 5\.5, or MySQL 8\.0\.
-For Amazon RDS MySQL, Performance Insights is not supported on the following DB instance classes: db\.t2\.micro, db\.t2\.small, db\.t3\.micro, and db\.t3\.small\.
+For Amazon RDS MariaDB and MySQL, Performance Insights is not supported on the following DB instance classes: db\.t2\.micro, db\.t2\.small, db\.t3\.micro, and db\.t3\.small\.

 Performance Insights expands on existing Amazon RDS monitoring features to illustrate your database's performance and help you analyze any issues that affect it\.
 With the Performance Insights dashboard, you can visualize the database load and filter the load by waits, SQL statements, hosts, or users\.
-Performance Insights is on by default in the console create wizard for the Amazon Aurora MySQL, Amazon RDS MySQL, Amazon RDS SQL Server, Amazon Aurora PostgreSQL, and Amazon RDS PostgreSQL DB engines\.
+Performance Insights is on by default in the console create wizard for the Amazon Aurora MySQL, Amazon RDS for MariaDB, Amazon RDS for MySQL, Amazon RDS for Oracle, Amazon RDS for SQL Server, Amazon Aurora PostgreSQL, and Amazon RDS for PostgreSQL DB engines\.
 If you have more than one database on the DB instance, performance data for all of the databases is aggregated for the DB instance\.

 The central metric for Performance Insights is `DB Load`, which represents the average number of active sessions for the DB engine\.
 The `DB Load` metric is collected every second\.
 An *active session* is a connection that has submitted work to the DB engine and is waiting for a response from it\.
 For example, if you submit a SQL query to the DB engine, the database session is active while the DB engine is processing that query\.

 By combining `DB Load` with wait event data, you can get a complete picture of the state for an active session\.
 Wait events vary by DB engine:
-+ For information about all MySQL wait events, see [Wait Event Summary Tables](https://dev.mysql.com/doc/refman/5.7/en/wait-summary-tables.html) in the MySQL documentation\.
++ For information about all MariaDB and MySQL wait events, see [Wait Event Summary Tables](https://dev.mysql.com/doc/refman/5.7/en/wait-summary-tables.html) in the MySQL documentation\.
 + For information about all PostgreSQL wait events, see [PostgreSQL Wait Events](https://www.postgresql.org/docs/10/static/monitoring-stats.html#WAIT-EVENT-TABLE) in the PostgreSQL documentation\.
 + For information about all Oracle wait events, see [ Descriptions of Wait Events](https://docs.oracle.com/database/121/REFRN/GUID-2FDDFAA4-24D0-4B80-A157-A907AF5C68E2.htm#REFRN-GUID-2FDDFAA4-24D0-4B80-A157-A907AF5C68E2) in the Oracle documentation\.
 + For information about all SQL Server wait events, see [ Types of Waits](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql?view=sql-server-2017#WaitTypes) in the SQL Server documentation\.